What lies beneath the surface

-The photo above was from Christmas Day 2016.
-I’m pulling a silly face to try and be funny.
-I’d had two hours sleep but didn’t want my children, my family or my friends to know how exhausted I was or just how broken I was at this point in my life.
-It was THE worst year of my life and I couldn’t wait to see the back of it.
+Christmas Day 2016.
+The camera turned to me and I’m pulling a silly face to try and be funny.
+I’d had very little sleep for months but didn’t want my children, my family or my friends to know how exhausted I was.
+I didn’t want to ruin their Christmas.

 But if we look closer, what lies beneath the surface of any of us?